How Lensed UMAP works

 and embedding_

 attributes.
-Effectively, the function discretizes the given 1D lens-values into segments.
-Then, the graph is filtered to keep only those edges whose points lie within one segment or within neighboring segments.
+To apply the filter, the function discretizes the given 1D signal into segments.
+Then, the graph is filtered to keep only edges that cross at most one segment boundary.
 Finally, the layout is updated for the new graph.

 The cell below demonstrates the function in action.
 Notice how the four flares became circles, separating the local extrema from each other.